conduktor/conduktor-docs/docs/guide/conduktor-in-production/index.md

 description: Deploy Conduktor to production
 ---

-## Deployment overview
+## Deployment overview?

-Technical diagram, breaking up the main diagram, highlighting main areas.
+Adapt the diagram from the overview to make it more technical, identifying each component/artifact and give an idea of the ecosystem from the technical perspective.

-## Deployment options
+## Deployment options?

-Docker, Kubernetes, AWS, how you can deploy each component.
+You can deploy Conduktor using:

+- Docker
+- Kubernetes
+- AWS
+- Marketplaces?

-## Recommended deployment ?
+## Recommended deployment?

+We recommend using Docker.